Brickwork Credit Rating Process

 The Brickwork Credit Rating Process details the various steps and activities involved in assigning a credit rating, starting from the signing of the rating contact to the assignment of the rating and subsequent actions such as rating dissemination and surveillance.

 Brickwork Ratings (BWR) has well-defined and updated criteria, which are publicly available.
 The rating committees have the sole authority to assign ratings.
-BWR shall disclose on its website details of all ratings assigned, irrespective of whether the rating is accepted by the issuer or not even in case of non-public issues in compliance with SEBI circular MIRSD4/CIR/P/2016/119 dated Nov.01, 2016.
-Every long term rating assigned is kept under surveillance, periodically reviewed and is withdrawn on repayment of its obligations.
+BWR shall disclose on its website details of all ratings assigned, irrespective of whether the rating is accepted by the issuer or not even in case of non-public issues in compliance with SEBI circular SEBI / HO / MIRSD / DOP2 / CIR / P 2018 / 76 dated May 02, 2018.
+Every long term rating assigned is kept under surveillance, periodically reviewed and is withdrawn as detailed in para 5 below.

 The Business development group is responsible for obtaining mandates from prospective entities, and this group will handle all business communication and finalize the commercial terms of the rating assignment.
 The Ratings group handles all analytical responsibilities for a rating assignment and for assessing credit risk for the relevant entity.
 The Ratings group will be responsible for the rating process from receipt of mandate for a rating until the time the rating is made public.
 They are also responsible for surveillance and review of ratings.

 Brickwork Ratings Process is broadly classified into: a) Pre-Rating b) Rating and c) Post-Rating processes .